Foolish Club: 50th anniversary remembrance (2009)

+Personal legacies

 The last surviving member of the Foolish Club, Barron Hilton, died in 2019; he had sold off the Chargers in 1966 to appease the board of directors of Hilton Hotels.
 With the AFL struggling in its early years, Howsam sold the Broncos after the first season, while Wismer sold the New York club in 1963.
 The Valley group eventually sold their shares of the Raiders in the 1970s after Al Davis took control over the club's team operations.
 After infamously bankrolling The Jackson Five's 1984 Victory Tour, financial difficulties forced Sullivan to sell his ownership stake in the Patriots in 1988 while Foxboro Stadium lapsed into bankruptcy; Sullivan remained team president until 1992 while Robert Kraft purchased the stadium out of bankruptcy to eventually use as leverage to buy the team in 1994.
 Ralph Wilson died in 2014 as Bills owner, but the estate instead auctioned off the Bills to the highest bidder when he died (his two surviving daughters were not directly involved in the team's operations during his lifetime).

-Heirs of two Foolish Club members continue to own their teams.
-Norma Hunt, Lamar Hunt's widow, and their children continue to own the Chiefs, with Norma owning a minority stake while the children have split the team equally, with son Clark the owner of record since Lamar's death in 2006.
-After Bud Adams' death in 2013, daughter Susie Smith was the original Titans' owner of record, but has since divested herself of interest, and the remaining family members have kept their stakes -- sister Amy Strunk (who has controlled the team officially since 2016), with an equal share held by the connections of their brother, Kenneth S. Adams III, who died in 1987, of his widow Susan Lewis and their sons Kenneth S. Adams IV and Barclay Adams.